Women's, Gender, and Sexuality Studies

 Director of undergraduate studies: Igor De Souzawgss.yale.edu

-Students majoring in Women’s, Gender, and Sexuality Studies take a series of core courses, develop an individual area of concentration, and write a yearlong or single-term senior essay.
+Students majoring in Women’s, Gender, and Sexuality Studies take a series of core courses, develop an individual area of focus, and write a yearlong or single-term senior essay.
 The program encourages work that is interdisciplinary, intersectional, international, and transnational.
-Individual concentrations evolve along with students’ intellectual growth and academic expertise.
-Recent examples of concentrations include literature and queer aesthetics; transnational feminist practices; the intellectual history of civil rights activism; AIDS health policies; gender, religion, and international NGOs; women’s health; food, sexuality, and lesbian community; and gender and sexuality in early education.
+Individual focus areas evolve along with students’ intellectual growth and academic expertise.
+Recent examples of areas of focus include literature and queer aesthetics; transnational feminist practices; the intellectual history of civil rights activism; AIDS health policies; gender, religion, and international NGOs; women’s health; food, sexuality, and lesbian community; and gender and sexuality in early education.

 Requirements of the Major

-Methodology courses Given its interdisciplinary nature, Women’s, Gender, and Sexuality Studies necessarily relies on a wide range of methodologies: literary criticism, ethnography, visual analysis, historiography, and quantitative data analysis, among others.
-Each student is expected to acquire competence in at least two methodologies relevant to their concentration and planned senior essay.
-Students are advised to take the first of these courses during their first two years and to complete the two-course methods requirement in the junior year, in preparation for the senior essay.
+Methodology courses Given its interdisciplinary nature, the Women’s, Gender, and Sexuality Studies major necessarily relies on a wide range of methodologies: literary criticism, ethnography, visual analysis, historiography, and quantitative data analysis, among others.
+Each student is expected to acquire competence in at least one methodology relevant to their area of focus and planned senior essay.
+Students are advised to take a methodology course by their junior year in preparation for the senior essay.
+Methodology courses may be drawn from any department, but are subject to DUS approval for WGSS credit.

 Senior Requirement